Researchers/Supervisors

 • TB

-She is currently the program coordinator for the SANTHE program at the Uganda CWRU Research Collaboration and involved in supervision of the SANTHE trainees at the Uganda site.
+She also serves as the programme coordinator for the SANTHE programme at the Uganda–Case Western Reserve University Research Collaboration and is involved in supervising SANTHE trainees at the Uganda site.

 SANTHE is an Africa Health Research Institute (AHRI) flagship programme funded by the Science for Africa Foundation through the DELTAS Africa programme; the Gates Foundation; Gilead Sciences Inc.; and the Ragon Institute of Mass General, MIT, and Harvard.